ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-28-tda-multilingual-nlp.md

 More importantly, TDA addresses the limitations from the text processing methods mentioned above:

 In this blog post, I want to focus on two major analysis tools in TDA: Persistent Homology and the Mapper algorithm.
+At a glance:

+* **Persistent Homology:**

+* **Mapper Algorithm:**

+A typical TDA pipeline still involves converting text into vector embeddings, but instead of using t-SNE or UMAP, we obtain topological features using the tools mentioned above.

 ### Dataset